 Programs and events

 The Board reviewed the Annual Meeting in May.
 Next year we may change the order of agenda items to (1) speaker, (2) awards, (3) business.
 We will also reduce the amount of food ordered.
-Other aspects of the meeting will be retained, such as the location and the musician.
+Other aspects of the meeting will be retained, such as the location and the musician (funds permitting).

 The Board reviewed the free lunch after the June blood drive.
 Next year we will avoid holding the lunch on the first Wednesday of the month so that there is no conflict with the Employee Forum meeting.